coding-buddies-discord/cb-bots/docs/onboarding.md

 `Ready as Bot Buddy#9722`

-Go to any channel in `cb bot developement` channel and type `!ping` you should get a response back.
+Go to any channel in `Coding Buddies Bot Devs` and type `!ping` you should get a response back.

 It's also good practice to post in #general and say you're running the bot.